 And there is one additional chamber music offering which is probably the least-known among them: the Quartet for Trombones and Tuba, Op.
 109.

-This work, which was composed in 1946 and premiered by the Tulout Quartet in Paris the following year, is particularly interesting in that it’s one of few quartets in the repertoire that is scored for this combination of instruments; certainly there isn’t anything comparable from a composer of the acknowledged artistic stature of Florent Schmitt.
+This work, which was composed in 1946 and premiered by the Tulout Quartet in Paris the following year, is particularly interesting in that it’s one of few quartets in the repertoire that is scored for low brass instruments; certainly there isn’t anything comparable from a composer of the acknowledged artistic stature of Florent Schmitt.

 The music critic René Dumesnil was present at the premiere performance of the Quartet, writing these observations in the newspaper Le Monde: